-- If any campers or staff present signs or symptoms of COVID-19 such as fever (100 degrees or greater), or two of the following: cough, shortness of breath, difficulty breathing, sore throat, chills, muscle pain, and loss of taste or smell, they will be removed from other campers.
+If any camper or staff present signs or symptoms of COVID-19 such as fever (100 degrees or greater), or two of the following: cough, shortness of breath, difficulty breathing, sore throat, chills, muscle pain, and loss of taste or smell, they will be isolated from other campers.
 Camp staff will immediately notify parent/guardian for pick-up.
-The student will remain in isolation until their parent/guardian arrives.
-Parents/Guardians must pick up their student, or inform us of the arrangement for pick-up of their student, within 60 minutes of notification.
-A precautionary space will be utilized to keep all students and staff safe from illness.
-Camp staff can monitor the student.
+The camper will remain in isolation until their parent/guardian arrives.
+Parents/Guardians must pick up their camper, or inform us of the arrangement for pick-up of their camper, within 60 minutes of notification.
+A precautionary space will be utilized to keep all campers and staff safe from illness where camp staff can still monitor the camper.
 Camp staff will social distance and use a disposable face covering and gloves and use any personal protective equipment that is provided.
 Parents/Guardians are advised to contact the camper’s doctor to discuss symptoms and risk factors.

-- All campers and staff housed with the person presenting with COVID-19 will also be isolated and sent home.
+- All campers housed with the person presenting with COVID-19 will also be isolated and sent home.

-- Three Trails Camp will follow next steps as directed by the Jackson County Health Department, which may include quarantine measures.
+- Three Trails Camp will follow next steps as directed by the CDC, or local health authorities, which may include quarantine measures.

 Positive COVID-19 Test, COVID -19 Symptoms or COVID-19 Exposure

 Campers and staff will be excluded from camp if they have been exposed to COVID-19, test positive for COVID-19 or exhibit two or more symptoms of COVID-19, based on CDC guidance, that is not otherwise explained.
 Symptoms of COVID-19 that would require exclusion include fever of 100° or greater and/or two of the following symptoms: Cough, shortness of breath or difficulty breathing, chills, muscle pain, sore throat, loss of taste or smell.